-Manual Slide Hold Open: This allows the user to manually lock the slide open.
-Note: when the last shot has been fired and the magazine is empty, the hold open does not automatically hold the slide open.
-If a loaded magazine is inserted in the pistol when the slide is closed and the slide is then retracted fully, the slide hold open will not automatically hold open the slide.
-The user can actuate the slide stop mechanism to hold the slide open at any time by retracting the slide and pushing the slide hold open up.
+Slide Stop: When the last shot has been fired and the magazine is empty, the slide stop automatically holds the slide open.
+When there is an empty magazine in the pistol and the slide is retracted manually, the slide stop will also automatically hold the slide open.
+If a loaded magazine is inserted in the pistol when the slide is closed and the slide is then retracted fully, the slide stop will not automatically hold open the slide.
+The user can actuate the slide stop mechanism to hold the slide open at any time by retracting the slide and pushing the slide stop up.

-The slide hold open can be released by drawing back slightly on the slide.
+The slide stop can be released by drawing back slightly on the slide and depressing the slide stop thumbpiece.
 When the slide is released, it will move forward under pressure from the recoil spring.

-The slide hold open is held in place by a spring detent.
+The slide stop is spring loaded downward.
 Therefore, when there is a loaded magazine in place and the pistol is jarred, the slide can fly forward and chamber a cartridge.
-For this reason and as an essential safety practice, the user should always be careful to keep fingers away from the trigger, keep the safety on, and always keep the pistol pointed in a safe direction.
+For this reason and as an essential safety practice, the user should always be careful to keep fingers away from the trigger and always keep the pistol pointed in a safe direction.

-Magazines: The Ruger .380 Auto magazines have been specifically designed for the RUGER® LCPTM pistol and are not interchangeable with Ruger pistol magazines of any other caliber even though they may appear similar and may hold other cartridges.
+Magazines: The Ruger .45 Auto (.45 ACP) magazines are not interchangeable with Ruger pistol magazines of any other caliber even though they may appear similar and may hold other cartridges.
 Use of incorrect magazines in any pistol will result in malfunctions.